 In one day, a typical mature cow will eat approximately 29 kg of feed and wash that down with 80 to 180 L of water.
 She’ll spend several hours relaxing and ruminating – in other words chewing the food that’s returned to her mouth from her stomach for a second chewing.
 To each their own!

 Most Canadian dairy farmers feed their cows a combination of grass and other plants, including grains, as mentioned above.
 However, there’s been growing consumer interest in grass-fed dairy for a variety of reasons, including its slightly higher omega-3 content.
 But what is grass-fed dairy?

 It’s a bit of a misnomer, since it’s the cows that are predominantly grass-fed, not the dairy products!

 In Ontario, a temporary standard was implemented to define what it means for a cow to be considered “grass-fed”.
 To meet the standard, 75% of its feed must consist of any herbaceous plants that can be grazed or harvested, including grass, legumes, brassicas, tender shoots of shrubs and trees, and cereal grain crops in the vegetative state.
 Since then, other provinces have considered putting in place a grass-fed standard.
-Dairy Farmers of Canada has helped develop guidelines for a unified national standard, which remains an on-going process.
+Dairy Farmers of Canada has helped develop guidelines for a unified national standard.